top of page

 Artist Statement.

 My practice is a mixed approach to articulation.
 My work a layered contact of intention and subject, understanding the photo as a symbolic means of communication.
 I am interested in time and its connection to place, ritual, and matrilineal descent.
 My family and our history are important to me.
-I often concentrate on generational connection and am inspired by my ties to those women and men who came before me.
-I use the photograph to explore emotions surrounding my own experience with mental health, and the processing of loss.
-Typically working in 35mm black and white film, I create dark dreamscapes that focus on the juxtapositions of post colonial belonging in connection to place; specifically in
+I often concentrate on generational connection and am inspired by my ties to those who came before me.
+Typically working in 35mm black and white film, I create works that focus on the juxtapositions of post-colonial personhood and belonging in connection to place; specifically, in relation to my own

 matrilineal decent.